junxit/us-congress-bills-114/bill.md

       - **(ii)** of the Federal Communications Commission; or
       - **(iii)** provided under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5121 et seq.);
     - **(B)** to provide the Secretary of Homeland Security with authority to require any action by the Department of Commerce, the Federal Communications Commission, or any nongovernmental entity;
-    - **(C)** to apply to, or to provide the Administrator of the Federal Emergency Management Agency with authority over, any participating commercial mobile service provider; or
+    - **(C)** to apply to, or to provide the Administrator of the Federal Emergency Management Agency with authority over, any participating commercial mobile service provider;
     - **(D)** to alter in any way the wireless emergency alerts service established under the Warning, Alert, and Response Network Act (47 U.S.C.
-1201 et seq.) or any related orders issued by the Federal Communications Commission after October 13, 2006.2006; or
+1201 et seq.) or any related orders issued by the Federal Communications Commission after October 13, 2006; or
     - **(E)** to provide the Federal Emergency Management Agency with authority to require a State or local jurisdiction to use the integrated public alert and warning system of the United States.